thruthesky/phone_sign_in/README.md

 ## Examples

-- See example/lib/main.dart for more example codes.
+- For more detailed examples and usage, please refer to the `main.dart` file in the `example` directory.

 ### Display number in large font size

-You can use `titleLarge` like below and the phone number and hint texts should appears in big font size.
+To adjust the font size of the phone number and hint texts, you can utilize `Theme.of(context).textTheme.copyWith()`.
+Here's an example of how to do it:

 ```dart
 Theme(